NerOcrO/replay-without-advertisings/README.md

 ## HOW TO CREATE A PLUGIN?

-Just make a directory and associate it a index.js file, that's all!
+Just make a directory and associate it a index.js file, fill ./data/channels.json and that's all!
 Take a look on arte or c8 for more example.

 ## LEARNED